Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 *siblings* if they share the same parent.

 The *descendants* of a node are that node, its children, and the descendants of its children.
-A *subtree* of a tree is the tree given by the descendants of any node, called the *head* of the subtree.
+A *subtree* of a tree is the tree given by the descendants of a node, called the *head* of the subtree.

 The *direct path* of a root node is the empty list, and of any other node is the